stevie-mayhew/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/03_Lists.md

-title: Managing Lists
+title: Managing lists
 summary: The SS_List interface allows you to iterate through and manipulate a list of objects.

-# Managing Lists
+# Managing lists

 Whenever using the ORM to fetch records or navigate relationships you will receive an [api:SS_List] instance commonly as either [api:DataList] or [api:RelationList].
 This object gives you the ability to iterate over each of the results or